KGI Student Government

 Hometown: Bakersfield, CA

-At KGI: I am a 1st-year MS Human Genetics and Genomic Data Analytics (MSGDA) student, and my goal here while at KGI is to further my knowledge about how genetics play a role in chronic illness and rare diseases.
+At KGI: I am a 2nd-year MS Human Genetics and Genomic Data Analytics (MSGDA) student, and my goal here while at KGI is to further my knowledge about how genetics play a role in chronic illness and rare diseases.
 I grew up surrounded by those who suffered from Diabetes and Cancer, so I owe a lot of my passion to those who have shown me there is always hope.
-I am intrigued by how far we have come in the field of genetics, and I know there is still so much to learn.
-I want to be present for all of it, and I hope to be a voice for those in my program here at KGI who want to make a difference just as much as I do.
+I am intrigued by how far we have come in the field of genetics and I know there is still so much to learn.
+I want to be present for all of it, and I hope to be a voice for the student body here at KGI, who want to make a difference just as much as I do.

-Post-KGI: After graduation, I plan on focusing on personalized medicine by partnering with pharmaceutical and biotech companies that are actively doing research and development.
-I hope to be a strong collaborator in this field, as well as a helping hand in the world, but most of all, I hope to always be a student of science.
+Post KGI: After graduation, I plan on focusing on personalized medicine by partnering with pharmaceutical and biotech companies that are actively doing R&D. I hope to be a strong collaborator in this field, as well as a helping hand in the world, but most of all, I hope to always be a student of genetics.

 Reyna Sharma